2022 Summer Success Symposium

 2:15 – 3:30 pm ET

 Mastering Your Transition Into & Progression Through Graduate School

-During this panel discussion with current doctoral students from across the disciplines, panelists will candidly discuss their experiences and strategies for making a successful transition into graduate school.
-They will also share insights on their experiences navigating their ongoing progression through their graduate studies, and their exploration and preparation for various postgraduate career pathways.
+During this panel discussion with current doctoral students from across the disciplines, panelists candidly discussed their experiences and strategies for making a successful transition into graduate school.
+They also shared insights on their experiences navigating their ongoing progression through their graduate studies, and their exploration and preparation for various postgraduate career pathways.

 Marguerite is a rising fourth year PhD candidate in the Biomedical Engineering department, studying tendon regeneration and tissue engineering in the Andarawis-Puri lab.
 Since coming to Cornell, she has been involved in the Latinx Graduate Student Coalition, Graduate Disability+, and pan-Diversity Council events.
 A desire to increase the accessibility and inclusivity of STEM fields motivated her to be involved in these organizations as well as the Cornell Graduate Biomedical Engineering Society, which provides many opportunities for science outreach and education.
 She hopes to continue working towards equity within the academic community and greater society as she finishes her PhD and pursues professorship in the field of tissue engineering.
 Outside of work, she loves soccer, dancing, and perusing queer art.